 Research: The Connection Between Atopic Dermatitis and Mental Health Issues

 Atopic Dermatitis (AD) is an autoimmune disease that affects healthy body cells.
 This often leads to Eczema, a skin condition that creates red, bumpy, and inflamed skin.
-AD affects around 15 million Americans and 10-20% of infants suffer with AD.
 AD has been shown to be associated with other mental health issues.
-Patients who suffer with AD are more likely to suffer with psychological problems, depression, and/or anxiety due to the side effects of eczema which include shedding of skin, swelling, itchiness and more (Schonmann, 2020).
-This is to advance the discussion between AD and mental health problems.
-Using a survey that has the scales, Patient Health Questionnaire-9 (PHQ-9) and Dermatology Life Quality Index (DLQI), with parental consent, young patients as well as adults will be asked about their mental well-being for the last two weeks and about their skin condition and how it has affected their social life for the last week.
-Patients who are in support groups on Facebook will be contacted and asked to take this survey.
-To compare, people who do not have any medically diagnosed skin conditions will also be asked to do this survey.
-After completion, it is expected that the results would show a positive correlation between AD and mental health issues.
-Those who don’t have any medical conditions are expected to show no correlation between AD and mental health issues.
-This research study is to advance and address the mental health issues that are associated with AD.
+Patients who suffer with AD are more likely to suffer with psychological problems such as depression and/or anxiety due to the side effects of eczema which include shedding of skin, swelling, and itchiness (Schonmann, 2020).
+The goal of this research is to advance the discussion between AD and mental health problems.
+With parental consent, young patients and adults were asked to do this survey and assess their mental well-being for the previous two weeks, as well as their skin condition and how their skin condition has affected their social life for the previous week, using the Rosenberg Self-Esteem scale and the Dermatology Life Quality Index (DLQI) questionnaire.
+Patients who are in support groups on Facebook were contacted and asked to take this survey.
+To compare, people who do not have any medically diagnosed skin conditions were asked to do the survey.
+The results showed that people with AD have a higher self-esteem level.
+Participants who reported having atopic dermatitis had an average self-esteem score of 29.5, while participants without atopic dermatitis had an average self-esteem score of 27.5.
+People who do not have AD have a higher DLQI score, as seen in this graph.
+Participants who indicated they did not have atopic dermatitis had an average score of 3.2 on the DLQI, whereas those who said they did had a score of two.
+There was a negative correlation between DLQI scores and self-esteem scores (r=0.286).
+This study contributes to the limited data on the correlation between AD and self-esteem.

 About the Scientist: